C. ornata, C. rufibarba, C. veitchiana & C. warscewiczii.

 Curled leaves and brown leaf-edges are the result of too little water or over-exposure to the sun.
 Calathea are best located in bright, indirect settings, and those that haven't acclimatised to the harsh rays will show signs of sun-scorch and environmental shock.
 A splash of winter sunlight is acceptable as long as the soil moisture is regularly observed, with complete avoidance once summer comes along.

 When a Calathea is severely dehydrated, most of its leaves will crisp-up and fall off - leaving you with a naked plant.
 Although it may spell the end of juvenile plantlets, there may still be light at the end of the tunnel for more established specimens.
 If the stems and leaves are thoroughly crisp, prune the stems to around an inch from the soil line and contain the plant (with its pot) in a transparent bag that has small holes.
 Keep the soil continually moist, providing a good level of indirect light and temperatures above 15°C (59°F).
 After a few weeks, new rhizomatous growths will form above the soil line, signalling the start of its recovery process.
-Maintain a sealed environment for the following month until you feel it's necessary to release it back into the open air.
-For the prevention of environmental shock, be sure to introduce a humidity tray for higher levels of atmospheric moisture around the plant in its new setting.
-Not only will this ease the specimen back into normal functioning life, but it'll also reduce the rate of transpiration (water-loss in the leaves), and therefore downplay the risk of dehydration and further decline.
+Remove from the bag once the plant produces its third new leaf.

 Root rot is a common issue with specimens sat in too moist or waterlogged soil for long periods.
 Symptoms include rapidly yellowing leaves, stunted growth and a rotten brown base.
 Take the plant out of the pot and inspect health below the soil line.
 If the roots sport a yellow tinge, you're good to go, but if they're brown and mushy, action must be taken immediately.
 More information about addressing root rot can be found on this link.